housecurve/housecurve.github.io/MANUAL.md

 **Pink Noise** is provided for interest sake.
 Measurements based on pink noise will have a lower signal to noise ratio.

 HouseCurve uses coherent averaging.
 This has an interesting effect on Pink Noise measurements.
 In a sonically treated room, such as one with sound absorbing panels on the walls, Pink Noise noise measurements will closely match Sine Sweep measurements.
-In a more typical “reflective” room, Pink Noise power measurements tend to be lower above ~2 KHz.
+In a more typical “reflective” room, Pink Noise magnitude measurements tend to be lower above ~2 KHz.
 The degree to which the Pink Noise and Sine Sweep measurements match is an indication of how “dead” the room is.